Kxffie/CraftingPlus/readme.md

 - Spectral arrow takes Glow berries, Glow ink sacs and Glowstone dust.
 - Craft any stone tools with any stone (cobblestone, granite, andesite, diorite, tuff, cobbled deepslate, end stone, blackstone and netherrack)
 - Same with Pistons (accepting all wood types as well), Brewing Stands, Dropper and Dispenser, Furnace, Observers and Levers.
+- Craft Rooted Dirt (Hanging Root below Dirt Block)
+- Craft Crismon and Warped nylium blocks with Netherrack below their respected "grass"
+- Craft Twisting and Weeping vines with 3 of their respected "grass" in a row
+- Gravel to Flint

 ### Uncraft:
 - Honeycomb Block into honeycombs